astefanutti/metrics-aspectj/README.md

 }
 ```

-Or with an EL expression that evaluates to a bean property of type `MetricRegistry`:
+or with an EL expression that evaluates to a bean property of type `MetricRegistry`:

 ```java
 import com.codahale.metrics.MetricRegistry;
 import com.codahale.metrics.annotation.Timed;